Note: My Web pages are best viewed with style sheets enabled.

 The first question was: What do we feed her?
 Cleopatra came with a wad of literature on the care of desert tortoises.
 The first thing I noticed was that we should not feed her lettuce, which contains no nutrients but will fill her up and discourage her from eating more nutritious foods.
 We put Cleo out in the back yard.
 Before we could finish reading about her care, she was happily munching on the lawn.
 The literature said that would be quite good for her.
 Now, for a treat, we sometimes give Cleo grapes or loquats, both of which grow in our garden.
 She loves rose petals; I've even seen her bang her shell against a rose bush to shake petals loose.
 Fortunately, Cleo likes to eat the weeds that pop up in my flower beds.
 Unfortunately, she also likes to eat some of the flowers, especially begonias and thrift (sea pinks).

-Cleopatra needed to visit a veterinarian twice in the years she has lived with us.
+Cleopatra needed to visit a veterinarian three times in the years she has lived with us.

-Cleo recovered from both events without any lingering harm.
+Cleo recovered from all three events without any lingering harm.
 Today, we are very careful about what we leave on the ground, especially string, twine, and rope.
 Each spring, I check to make sure that Cleo not only starts eating but also leaves droppings (further evidence of her appetite).

 Through the years, Cleo has continued to grow.
-There are narrow spaces in my garden the she used to visit where she can no longer fit.
+There are narrow spaces in my garden she used to visit where she can no longer fit.
 Measured along the curve of its dome, her carapace is 15 inches long and 14 inches wide.
 The flatter plastron is 13 inches long and 10½ inches wide.
-I will soon have to make the doorway in Cleo's house wider.

 Yes, Cleopatra is registered with the California Department of Fish and Game through the California Turtle and Tortoise Club.
 She has a numbered registration sticker just under her carapace where her left hind leg exits her shell.
 Every few years, we need to get her a new sticker because her leg action wears away the old one.